-To assert your right to a claim, we encourage you to contact us today for a free, no-obligation consultation at (000) 000-0000 or use our contact form.
+To assert your right to a claim, we encourage you to contact us today for a free, no-obligation consultation or use our contact form.
 From our headquarters in Kansas City, we proudly represent injured victims throughout both Missouri and Kansas.
 Our firm also has offices in Overland Park, KS, Lee’s Summit, MO, St. Joseph, Olathe, and Parkville, MO by appointment-only.

 - Is an Hour Long Enough to Wait When Driving After Drinking?